Troublesome Topic: WHAT WAS THE PROCEDURE FOR STONING SOMEONE?

 Footnotes

+This word means either “privately or secretely”.
+“Privately” seems to fit this situation the best.
 In that culture an engagement was serious enough that it required a type of divorce ritual in order to be negated.
-How could Joseph do this secretly since people knew they were engaged and they could see, or would soon see, that she was pregnant?
+How could Joseph do this privately since people knew they were engaged and they could see, or would soon see, that she was pregnant?
 Besides that, there are no secrets in a small town.
-What is meant by this statement is that he would not press charges resulting in her being stoned.
+What is meant by this statement is that he would not make formal charges against her.